Nimki Vidhayak: Plot

 No one knows where Mintu is, after the motion of censure, he is nowhere to found.
 It is later revealed that Ganga Devi kidnaps Mintu, Mintu saves Mahua and runs into jungle.
 Ganga Devi tricks Nimki in believing that Mintu is the wrong one, Nimki shoots Mintu believing he raped Mahua when he is trying to awaken her from dizziness.
 Everyone treats Mintu as a criminal and handcuff him, Tillu and Pichku dislike this since both of them think Mintu can't misbehave with women.
 Sweety sees Mintu and recalls her moment with Babbu Singh.
 When Mahua regains consciousness she tells truth, Nimki apologises to Mintu.
-When Mintu doesn't forgive her, Abhimanyu tells him how Babbu mistreats Nimki.
-Mintu forgives her after learning that Babbu raped her and she thinks Mintu is doing same with her younger sister.
+When Mintu doesn't forgive her, Abhimanyu tells him how Babbu mistreated Nimki.
+Mintu forgives her after learning that Babbu raped her and Nimki thought Mintu is doing same with her younger sister.
 Meanwhile Dadi falls unconscious.
 Nimki helps Mintu in Dadi's operation, to return her favour Mintu helps Nimki by bringing Anaro to his home and takes care of her as his own mother.
 Gajwawali Bhabhi enters Mintu's house to help him.
 Ganga Devi tries to turn Anaro against Nimki for causing Babbu's death.
 For Anaro's sake, Mintu fills Nimki's hairlines.

 Mahua is selected for a beauty pageant, it is later revealed that she was never selected and it was a trap for human trafficking, a business run by Ganga Devi and Shukla.
 Meanwhile Ganga Devi and Nimki topple Shukla's government.
 Nimki, BDO Babu and Tunney try to find Mahua's location.
 They find her and save the trapped girls.
 Nimki decides to punish culprit and when she learns it is none other than Ganga Devi, she tricks Ganga Devi into suggesting her as the new CM.
 Mintu struggles to confess his feelings to Nimki when he sends off Anaro and Gajwawali Bhabhi to Nimki's house.
 In the last scene Nimki dramatically arrests Ganga Devi and becomes the new CM of Bihar.